Adding reservoir control curves and demand savings (reductions)

 Introduction

 Control curves can be used to implement a demand reductions when reservoir levels go below certain thresholds.
 This represents the implementation of temporary demand management measures.
 In this exercise the demand will be incrementally reduced as the reservoir goes below certain storage thresholds.
-This exercise will demonstrate the, the as well as the as well as parameter nesting.
+This exercise will demonstrate the Control Curve Index Parameter, the Indexd Array Parameter as well as the Aggregated Parameter as well as parameter nesting.

 Clone the scenario and define a control curve